Interesting Facts about Snowshoes

 The quietness of snowshoeing over powdered snow is something that you will never forget.
 A walk around a lake or following the riverbank in 2 feet of powdered snow certainly adds a new dimension to Hiking and soon a climb up a mountain becomes a great way to spend your weekends.

-Hiking is easy and fun in the Spring, Summer, and Fall but when Winter arrives and these favorite hikes are now under 2 feet of snow, exploring on snowshoes and poles, with the sun gleaming on the snow is another reason to give this challenging winter sport a try.
+Hiking is easy and fun in the Spring, Summer, and Fall but when Winter arrives and these favourite hikes are now under 2 feet of snow, exploring on snowshoes and poles, with the sun gleaming on the snow is another reason to give this challenging winter sport a try.

 If you do Snowshoe or would like to try it as an activity, this winter please don’t hesitate to offer your suggestions or questions.